britcbish/gwu-big-data/README.md

 We chose to explore the Amazon Customer Reviews Dataset which contains 130M+ customer reviews and associated metadata from 1995 until 2015.
 We worked with the dataset that is in <a href="s3://amazon-reviews-pds/parquet/" rel="nofollow">Parquet format</a> although it is also available in <a href="s3://amazon-reviews-pds/tsv/" rel="nofollow">Tab Separated Value format</a>.
 Even upon varying our cluster specifications, we encountered memory issues when attempting to evaluate model statistics for the full dataset and so  we chose to operate within the dataset partitions.
 Our work focused on the following product categories: books, kitchen, and electronics.

 ## Code Files:
-Our code files can be considered in multiple categories:
+Our code files fall into two categories:
 * Data Exploration:
   * <a href="https://github.com/britcbish/gwu-big-data/blob/master/Data%20Exploration%20-%20Books.ipynb" rel="nofollow">Books Product Category Exploration</a>
   * <a href="https://github.com/britcbish/gwu-big-data/blob/master/Data%20Exploration%20-%20Electronics.ipynb" rel="nofollow">Electronics Product Category Exploration</a>
   * <a href="https://github.com/britcbish/gwu-big-data/blob/master/Data%20Exploration%20-%20Kitchen.ipynb" rel="nofollow">Kitchen Product Category Exploration</a>
 * Modeling:
+  * <a href="https://github.com/britcbish/gwu-big-data/blob/master/Amazon%20Reviews%20-%20Model%20Books.ipynb" rel = "nofollow">Books Model</a>
+  * <a href="https://github.com/britcbish/gwu-big-data/blob/master/Amazon%20Reviews%20-%20Model%20Electronics.ipynb" rel = "nofollow">Electronics Model</a>
+  * <a href="https://github.com/britcbish/gwu-big-data/blob/master/Amazon%20Reviews%20-%20Model%20Kitchen.ipynb" rel = "nofollow">Kitchen Model</a>

+## Methods: